poisa/JVFurigana.js/README.md

     $(".yourSelectorHere").JVFurigana(options);
 });
 ```

+## I still can't make it work
+Make sure you are using japanes style parenthesis when writing your japanese text.
+These are different from western style parentheses.

+Western style parentheses: `(` and `)`.
+Japanese style parentheses: `（` and `）`.
+Notice the difference?

+If you are on a Mac using OSX you can set up your keyboard for japanese text following these steps:

+1. Open the System Preferences
+2. Select *Language & Text*
+3. Choose the *Input Sources* tab
+4. Scroll down to where it says *Kotoeri* and make sure **Hiragana** is checked.
+5. On the bottom of that same window, make sure **Show Input menu in menu bar** is also checked.

+This will show a menu on your menu bar that will allow you to switch between input languages.
+Always use **Hiragana** when typing text that you want to convert with this plugin.

 ## Using other HTML styling breaks the plugin.
 Maybe.
 It all depends on *how* you style your HTML.
 The plugin uses regular expressions to parse the text and is expecting the following formula: